dmccreary/genai-arch-patterns/docs/glossary.md

 Security considerations for software agents are essential to maintain the integrity, availability, and confidentiality of data and systems while enabling the benefits of autonomous and intelligent agent-based systems.

 #### Similarity

+#### Seq2Seq Model

+Any machine learning model that takes in a sequence of tokens and also returns a sequence of tokens.